theodox/tadwtf/tadwtf_outline.md

 			- we work with others
 	* segue: renaissance man >> ![Leonardo](http://b-i.forbesimg.com/anthonykosner/files/2013/08/leonardo-da-vinci-06.jpg)
 		- the "technical"  in technical art makes it sound like it's all engineering
-		- Leonardo is a good example of the idea that you can do both
+		- Leonardo is proof idea that you can be technical and creative
 		- ![mona lisa]
 			+ We all know he painted the mona lisa
 		- ![tech drawing]